izzy2k2/Java_Tic-Tac-Toe/README.md

 # Java_Tic-Tac-Toe

-# Constructed in its entirety by Isabelle La Polla
+# Constructed by Isabelle La Polla

+# Form of StretchIcon used is from user bspkrs